 We cut to Martian Manhunter sparring with Hawkgirl.
 They are testing Hawkgirl’s wings to see if they are fully healed.
 During the sparring, Hawkgirl loses her temper and yells if J’onn knew about her connection with the Totality.
 J’onn replies that he had no prior knowledge of it at all.

-J’onn says that that for the first time he is guided by what he does not know instead of what he does know.
+J’onn says that for the first time, he is guided by what he does not know instead of what he does know.
 J’onn says that it is terrifying.
 J’onn asks Hawkgirl to come to Thanagar Prime with him and that they will find answers together.
 Suddenly, Batman summons Martian Manhunter and Hawkgirl to the teleportation room.

 We cut back to Superman putting the final pieces of the moon back together.
 Batman warns Superman that the Mega is headed right toward Superman.
 We see a Mega flying toward Superman.
 Batman says that the Mega is a bull parasite that drains solar energy and that it will kill Superman.